VirgilSecurity/virgil-pfs-net/README.md

 Virgil .NET/C# PFS SDK is suitable only for Client Side.
 If you need .NET/C# SDK for Server Side take a look at this [repository](https://github.com/VirgilSecurity/virgil-sdk-net/tree/v4-docs-review).

+With our SDK you may create unique Virgil Cards for your all users and devices.

 ## Chat Example

-With our SDK you may create unique Virgil Cards for your all users and devices.
 With users' Virgil Cards, you can easily initialize PFS chat and encrypt any data at Client Side.

+> __Note:__ In Virgil every user is represented with a Virgil Card which contains user's Public Key and all necessary (Card ID, User's Identity etc) information to identify them.

 In order to begin communicating, each user must run the initialization: